 - In the last two decades, overall lake quality trends have stabilized — the vast majority of lakes’ water quality measures have stayed about the same.

-- The water quality of lakes in Minnesota is similar to lakes in our region and nationwide.
+- The water quality of lakes in Minnesota is similar to lakes in our region and generally better than lakes nationwide.

 - Phosphorus is the contaminant of greatest concern in Minnesota lakes.